| HOME | ABOUT US | -> PROGRAMME <- | THE DONKEY | GALLERY | LOCAL RAILWAYS | LINKS |

 "Part 2 of 'Railways before the War - that's the Great War" A presentation of Black and White images, drawn from the Ken Nunn collection and scanned from glass plates, illustrating railways in Britain before the Great War.
 Tonight's is the second of three parts, starting with a few images from before the Great Boer War (as it was known at the time), and then featuring Eastern England, Scotland and Ireland.
 The Ken Nunn collection was acquired by the LCGB after Ken's death, and although it has now been transferred to the NRM, 'showing rights' to the scanned images were retained, and Jeremy Harrison is making this presentation wearing his LCGB hat. |

-For more information about the society please contact us.
+For more information about the society, please email us at 'marlow.drs@gmail.com'

 | HOME | ABOUT US | -> PROGRAMME <- | THE DONKEY | GALLERY | LOCAL RAILWAYS | LINKS |